ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

   </div>
 </h1>

-Depending on your robot’s relative pose to the dock and your pre-staging tolerance settings, Nav2 may attempt to navigate to the staging pose before docking.
+Depending on your robot's relative pose to the dock and your pre-staging tolerance settings, Nav2 may attempt to navigate to the staging pose before docking.
 If you wish to disable that, set `goal_msg.navigate_to_staging_pose = False` and then Docking will trigger immediately.
 You can see both of these in action in the video above.

-Don’t want to call Docking Server from a script Python or C++ script and want to use it in your Autonomous Behavior Tree?
+Don't want to call Docking Server from a script Python or C++ script and want to use it in your Autonomous Behavior Tree?
 See `opennav_docking_bt` for `DockRobot`, `UndockRobot` Behavior Tree nodes to call the Docking Server from your application behavior tree – with a provided `XML` example.
 Note that if using `navigate_to_staging_pose = True`, you cannot call `DockRobot` from inside a Nav2 Behavior Tree, only from your higher level autonomy tree since it recursively calls Nav2.
 If you wish to call `DockRobot` from inside your Nav2 BT, you must roughly pre-stage the robot near the dock first (which should be easy as a navigation goal).
 However, you can always call `UndockRobot` from any behavior tree!